 The study also found that 57 percent of the time, victims personally knew their killer, and that 53 percent of mass killings are family related.
 This makes California’s new statute pretty conflicted.
 It is trying to enhance the safety of its citizens, but it runs the risk of disarming some of its most preyed on victims—family members of killers.

 Ultimately, the biggest problem is that this law will put even more accountability on family members for their relatives’ actions.

 The parents of mass-murderers are already vilified for their inaction, but placing this kind of responsibility on them comes close to making them complicit in the act.
 To quote the OG murderer, “Am I my brother’s keeper?”

 If you want less gun violence, come up with stricter gun laws.
 Don’t put citizens in the position of familial vigilante.

 But hey, maybe the California legislature just read the wrong results out, and families can’t disarm their family members.
-That would ever happen on such a large though, right?
+That would never happen on such a large stage though, right?